-The San Manuel Band of Mission Indians, which owns and operates the San Manuel Casino, takes pride in
+The San Manuel Entertainment Authority, an economic instrumentality of the San Manuel Band of Mission Indians, takes pride in

-its casino operations and constantly seeks to provide a premier guest experience for its visitors.
+its casino operations and continually seeks to provide a premier guest experience for its visitors.

-The facility expansion would take place within the site of the current casino and includes:
+The facility expansion would take place within and adjacent to the site of the current casino on the San Manuel Indian Reservation and includes:

 - A resort-style, approximately 500-room hotel

 - An expanded casino space with state-of-the-art amenities